Julia-Ramarokoto-30/Disneyland_Reviews_Sentiment_Analysis/README.md

 ## Subject

 "The goal of this project is to classify Disneyland customer reviews into positive, neutral, or negative categories."
-We will use the csv format dataset Disneyland Reviews from Kaggle.
+We will use the csv format dataset Disneyland Reviews from Kaggle avaiaible here : https://www.kaggle.com/datasets/arushchillar/disneyland-reviews?resource=download

 ## Methodolody